matafokka/geotiff-geokeys-to-proj4/README.md

 1. Can be transpiled down to ES3 *(any browser from year 2000)*.

-1. Sizes at ≈1.1 Mb (≈130 Kb gzipped).
-Compare that to existing libraries weighting at ≈20 Mb.
+1. Sizes at ≈760 kB (≈128 Kb gzipped).
+Compare that to `gdal-js` weighting at ≈10 Mb and `gdal` weighting at ≈73 Mb.

 ## Installation